emissary-ingress/emissary/docs/howtos/basic-auth.md

 # Authentication

+IMPORTANT: This guide applies to the Ambassador API Gateway version of Ambassador, use of this guide on the Ambassador Edge Stack is not fully supported; use the [External Filter](../../topics/using/filters) instead.

 Ambassador can authenticate incoming requests before routing them to a backing service.
 In this tutorial, we'll configure Ambassador to use an external third party authentication service.
-Note that if you're using the Ambassador Edge Stack, the [`External` filter](../../topics/using/filters) is a more powerful way to manage authentication.
+Note that if you're using the Ambassador Edge Stack, the [`External` filter](../../topics/using/filters) is the supported way to manage authentication.

 ## Before You Get Started

-This tutorial assumes you have already followed the Ambassador Edge Stack [Installation](../../topics/install) guide.
-If you haven't done that already, you should do that now.
+This tutorial assumes you have already followed the Ambassador API Gateway [Installation](../../topics/install/install-ambassador-oss.md) guide.
+If you haven't done that already, you should do so now.

-Once complete, you'll have a Kubernetes cluster running Ambassador Edge Stack.
+Once complete, you'll have a Kubernetes cluster running Ambassador.
 Let's walk through adding authentication to this setup.

 ## 1. Deploy the Authentication Service

-Ambassador Edge Stack delegates the actual authentication logic to a third party authentication service.
+Ambassador delegates the actual authentication logic to a third party authentication service.
 We've written a [simple authentication service](https://github.com/datawire/ambassador-auth-service) that:

 - listens for requests on port 3000;
 - expects all URLs to begin with `/extauth/`;